 Form Validation

-The built-in Form Validation package allows you to define a form validation schema which you will bind to your form components.
+The built-in Form Validation mechanism allows you to define a form validation schema which you will bind to your form components.
+Using this declarative approach has several advantages and allows for easy and intuitive form validation:

-- centralized form validation schema
+- maintainable form validation schema

 - programmatically customizable and extendable